Faculty-Led: Italian Renaissance - 10 Days

 Overnight flight to Venice.

-Day 2- Arrival and Tour Venice
+Arrival and Tour Venice

-Your bus will pick you up at the airport and take you to your hotel in Venice Mestre.
+You will arrive in Venice and your bus will pick you up at the airport and take you to your hotel in Venice Mestre.

 Join the locals as you take the public bus for a brief 10-minute ride into Venice.

 Your Italian Renaissance experience will begin in the heart of Venice, with a visit and stroll across the Ponte di Rialto.
 The oldest bridge spanning the Grand Canal, the current stone arch structure was completed in 1591.
 It replaced a series of wooden bridges which had collapsed multiple times over the previous centuries.
-The Rialto Bridge consists mostly of steps and is comprised of two inclined ramps covered by a portico with shops featuring Murano glass, linens, and jewelry on each side.
+The Rialto Bridge consists mostly of steps and consists of two inclined ramps covered by a portico with shops featuring Murano glass, linens, and jewelry on each side.
 For nearly 300 years, the Rialto was the only way to cross the Grand Canal on foot.

 Learn about the history of this unique city from your professional guide as you enjoy a walking tour of the hidden squares and neighborhoods of Venice.